NoeBrt/GenAI/rawreadme.txt

 Sinus time embedding Model output at each timestep
 ![alt text](infer_sinus_100.png)

-Both inference are not really well defined and random, however it seems that the minimal model have more things going on.
+Both inference are not really well define and random, however it seems that the minmal model have more things going on.

 ### discussion

-#### What happens if we change the noise schedule ?
+## What happens if we change the noise schedule ?

 Changing the timestep length, the noise level, or the function used (linear vs cosine) refines the image more gradually with a longer timestep.
 With a timestep of 1, the process can behave like a classic GAN.

-### How do diffusion models compare to GANs?
+## How do diffusion models compare to GANs?

 Diffusion models work step by step: they slowly remove noise over several steps.
 GANs, on the other hand, create the image all at once without using any timesteps.
 Diffusion models take longer to train but are often more stable, while GANs can be faster but may have issues like mode collapse.

-## Final Reflexion

-### How does function inversion relate to diffusion models ?

-For predicting new image or denoising, instead of inversing the $sin$ function we iterativelly inverse the noise addition function.

-### How does iterative noise removal help generate realistic images?

-Removing a little bit of noise at each step enable better correction, keeping the detail and overall structure to be intact, indeed the process is more stable than generating one shot image.

-### Potential applications of diffusion models (e.g., text-to-image generation like Stable Diffusion).

-* Text-to-image generation: Just like Stable Diffusion, these models can generate detailed images from textual descriptions by concatinate label and associate them to a distribution.

-* Text-to-Video generation : DreamDriver use a diffusion model to generate realistic driving POV videos based on a label, lidar and 3d data.